dev-ai-lab/aws-architect/README.md

 ![elastic-ip-allocation.gif](media/elastic-ip-allocation.gif)

 ### *EC2 placement groups*:
+When you launch your EC2 instances, EC2 service attempts to place the instance in such a way that all the instances are spread out across the underlying hardware to minimize correlated failures.
+To influence this, use placement group
+- It is free of cost
 - Used to cluster instances.
 Strategies for the group:
-  - *Cluster*: clusters instances into a low latency group in a single AZ
+  - *Cluster*: clusters instances into a low latency group in a single AZ, thus high network performance for use cases like HPC (tightly coupled node-to-node communication).
-  - *Spread*: spread instances across underlying hardware ( max 7 instaces per group per AZ)
+  - *Spread*: spread instances across underlying hardware ( max 7 instances per group per AZ)
   - *Partition*: spread instances across different partitions (which rely on different sets of racks) within AZ.
 Scales to 100s of EC2 instances per group (Hadoop, Cassandra, Kafka)

 ![placement-groups.png](media/placement-groups.png)